Sousastep/sousastep/SousaFX/.docs/_sources/content/main.rst.txt

 Main Presets
 ------------

 On the top-right are the main presets, which save the current state of the :ref:`modulation parameters <Modulation Parameters>`, and the :ref:`FX Banks' <FX Banks>` slot selections, bleed amount, and pitch amount.
-The main preset selection is accessible via "preset 1 - 4" in the :ref:`bindings <Controller Bindings>`.
 The button to the right of the preset number sets the initial preset number to load on startup.

 .. important:: Switching from one preset to another without saving will lose changes.
 Switching from one preset to a blank slot allows you to save the previous preset into the blank slot.